 - Evaluation of the success of the service

-Management and Control of the ServiceNBSLS will negotiate pricing, establish district accounts, supervise the timely access of the databases, address technical issues as possible, and provide training.
+Management and Control of the ServiceNBSLS will negotiate pricing, establish district accounts, supervise the timely access of the databases, address technical issues as possible, and provide access to training.

 Cost Basis for ServicePrices for databases will vary.
 Costs for each database will be determined after negotiation by NBSLS personnel with individual vendors.
-All elements of the service including vendor negotiation, billing, workshops, and training will be covered by an NBSLS coordination fee.
+All elements of the service including vendor negotiation, billing and workshops will be covered by an NBSLS coordination fee.

 CoSer: 533.020Donna Rosenblum, Program Supervisor